Kakamay Movement

 Our Mission

-To empower and equip the Deaf and hearing community through Filipino Sign Language, inclusive education, leadership development, advocacy, and collaborative partnerships that open pathways for individuals and communities to flourish and create lasting impact.
+To empower and equip the Deaf community and hearing individuals through Filipino Sign Language, inclusive education, leadership development, and advocacy for the Deaf community, while fostering collaborative partnerships that open pathways for individuals and communities to flourish and create a lasting impact.

 Our Vision